eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 4.1 Introduction

 This chapter provides a broad overview of the EUDI Wallet ecosystem's core components, their interfaces, and the overall design principles.
-Figure 2 visually clarifies these core components, the key entities within the EUDI Wallet architecture, and how they communicate via the primary interfaces.

 This chapter is structured as follows:

 - [Section 4.2](#42-design-principles) discusses the design principles that guided the design of the EUDI Wallet ecosystem, as described in this ARF.
 - [Section 4.3](#43-reference-architecture) presents an overview of the ecosystem's architecture, focussing on the components that make upa Wallet Unit and on the interfaces between a Wallet Unit and other entities, as well as the protocols used on these interfaces.